History of graphic design: Culture and politics

 Andrew Pavlovsky's poster MAYAKOVSKIY (2003).
 This poster is a graphic illustration of a true interest in Constructivism in Russia today.
 Constructivism was almost always in demand in Russia and it has since become one of Russia's principal trends.
 Some contemporary Russian artists and art historians have already suggested the new term "Additive Constructivism."
 It emphasizes the return to modernism, which starts to significantly push out the postmodern art practices.
 It's not a postmodern performance.
 The Constructivist color solution proves that so it is.

 Computer-aided graphic design in posters

 With the arrival of computer-aided graphic design an assortment of novel effects, digital techniques, and innovative styles have emerged in poster designs.
 With software such as Adobe Photoshop, Corel Painter, and Microsoft Paint, image editing has become very cheap and artists can easily experiment with a variety of color schemes, filters, and special effects.
 For instance, utilizing various filters of Photoshop, many artists have created "vectored" designs in posters where a photographic image is solarized, sharpened, rendered into watercolor or stained glass effects, or converted into bare lines with block colors.
 Other designs created soft or blurry styles, ripple or cascade effects, and other special filters.

-Advertising

-Graphic design is used in advertising to announce a persuasive message by an identified sponsor, or the promotion by a firm of its products to existing and potential customers.
-Egyptians used papyrus to make sales messages and wall posters.
-Commercial messages and political campaign displays have been found in the ruins of Pompeii and Ancient Arabia.
-Lost-and-found advertising on papyrus was common in Ancient Greece and Ancient Rome.
-Wall or rock painting for commercial advertising is another manifestation of an ancient advertising form, which is present to this day in many parts of Asia, Africa, and South America.